25 Frugal Family Entertainment Ideas Without TV

 Home Improvement Projects and DIY

 DIY projects are a great way to bond and improve our space.
 We started small – painting old picture frames for a gallery wall.
-The kids picked colors and we hung their artwork.
+The kids picked colors, and we hung their artwork.

 For bigger projects, we tackle one room at a time.
 Our latest makeover was turning a closet into a reading nook.
-We added cushions, string lights, and shelves.
-It cost under $100 but feels like a luxury retreat.

 Remember, perfection isn’t the goal.
 It’s about the process and time together.
 Even if our projects aren’t Pinterest-worthy, they’re filled with memories and laughter.